 In general, we expect that gastric sleeve surgery patients will lose 50-70% of their excess weight over a 2-year period (though the majority of the weight is lost in the first year).
-Do remember, however, that 50-70% excess weight is the average loss.
-Some people will do better as a result of gastric sleeve surgery and some a little worse than this.
+Remember, however, that 50-70% excess weight is the average loss.
+Some people will do better and some a little worse.

 As an example, a 5ft 6in person weighing 17st (240 lbs) has an ideal weight of about 11st (154 lbs); so an excess weight of 240-154 = 86lbs.
 80% of 86lbs is around 60lbs.
 In other words, after sleeve gastrecomy, this person could expect to lose (on average) around 4 - 4½ st.

 One key issue is the lack of long-term results for the gastric sleeve and some experts believe that weight re-gain could be an issue after a few years.
-On the other hand, what evidence there is to date, looks rather more encouraging than some may have predicted when the procedure first began to gain popularity as a stand-alone surgical intervention.
+On the other hand, what evidence there is to date, looks rather more encouraging than some may have predicted.
 Only time will tell!